Today's Articles

 John W. Menard

-He served as a U.S. Department of the Interior clerk during the American Civil War.
-In 1865, he moved to New Orleans, where he became active in the Republican Party, serving as a customs inspector and later as a streets commissioner.
+He served as a US Department of the Interior clerk during the American Civil War.
+In 1865, he moved to New Orleans, where he became active in the Republican Party.
+He served as a customs inspector and later as a street commissioner.
 He also published a newspaper, The Free South, later named The Radical Standard.

 Elected to Congress from Louisiana in 1869 to fill an unfinished term, John W. Menard became the first Black Congressman in US history.
-He defeated a white man by a vote of 5,107 to 2,833 to represent Louisiana's Second Congressional District in the 40th Congress.
+He defeated a white man by voting 5,107 to 2,833 to represent Louisiana's Second Congressional District in the 40th Congress.
 Menard failed to overcome the loser's election challenge, and Congress refused to seat either man.

-In 1871, he moved to Florida, where he was again active in the Republican Party and published the Island City News in Jacksonville.
+In 1871, he moved to Florida, became active in the Republican Party, and published the Island City News in Jacksonville.
 He died on Oct.
 8, 1893, in Washington, D.C.

 To become a Political Scientist